kjose/javascript-event-collector/README.md

-# Event Collector Elements
+# Javascript X Collector

-Theese two scripts add a variable called EventCollector or EventCollectorElements in the window global object.
+This scripts adds 4 variables in the global window object :

+- EventCollector : collect all event listeners attached in the document
+- EventDocumentCollector : collect all event listeners attached on document or window
+- IntervalCollector, TimeoutCollector : collect all the triggers attached with setTimeout, setInterval functions
+- XHRCollector : collect all the ajax request sent

 Trusted for Google Chrome !

-The events collected are a json like this :
+The <EventCollector> events collected are a json like this :

 ```
 {